Here are some frequently asked questions about our Belize expeditions.

 Rest days (decompression days) are incorporated into our schedules, and conservative dive profiles allow for a large safety margin.
 Communications can be difficult on remote expeditions so our field sites and research boats are connected by VHF radios and/or mobile and satellite phones at all times, and our research boats carry medical oxygen on all diving trips.

-We have worst-case scenario emergency protocols in place, supported by 24-hour contact with our head office staff and medical advisers.
+We have a worst-case scenario medical evacuation (Medivac) plan, supported by 24-hour contact with our head office staff and medical advisers.
 All of our expeditions staff are experienced divers, with training in first aid and practical rescue management skills.

 Want to explore Belize and Central America after your project?
 We’ve put together this section to give you some ideas…

 Central America is on your doorstep when you complete your expedition!
 It’s well worth staying for a few more weeks and exploring a bit more of the region.
 The following is certainly not exhaustive but provides a list of some of the experiences that staff and volunteers have enjoyed in the past.
 All of these sites are easily accessible by bus from Belize City or Sarteneja unless otherwise noted.

 You shouldn’t forget that Sarteneja and Belize have some wonderful opportunities on offer.
 Sarteneja also offers some special experiences for you.
 Wildtracks has their own volunteer programme which is focused on rehabilitating manatees and various species of jungle mammals.
 If you just want to relax and enjoy the community then a few more nights in your homestay are a great way to go, particularly if you want to immerse yourself in learning Spanish.